FAForever/wiki-pages/Learning-SupCom.md

 If you need information on how to set up Supreme Commander: Forged Alliance and the FAF client, please read [Setting Up FAF](/FAQ/Client-Setup).

+If you want to know what is different compared to the Steam version of SC:FA, you can read [this](https://wiki.faforever.com/en/Changes-from-steam).

 ## Learning Basic Game Mechanics

+If you're new to the Supreme Commander or haven't played in a long time, you may want to check out any or all of the links in this section.

 [Video intro to some basic concepts in FAF](https://youtu.be/Nks9loE96ok) - <5 minutes